weni-ai/ia-platform-frontend/README.md

 </p>

 <p>
-BotHub is an open platform for predicting, training and sharing NLU (Natural Language Understanding) datasets in multiple languages in a cooperative way.
+Weni - Artificial Intelligence is an open platform for predicting, training and sharing NLU (Natural Language Understanding) datasets in multiple languages in a cooperative way.

-With BotHub, you can not only create NLP datasets, but you can also access, use and evolve datasets that were already built by other users in the community!
+With Weni - Artificial Intelligence, you can not only create NLP datasets, but you can also access, use and evolve datasets that were already built by other users in the community!

 These collaboration methods + integration options make it easier for the user to apply NLU concepts in different platforms and contexts.
 </p>